Whether they're free standing punch bags or hanging bags, punching bags are a staple of any modern gym, martial arts studio, or boxing ring.

 Try practicing each of these jabs on your punching bag.
 Alternate striking with each arm for 45-second intervals, while taking 15-second intervals in between.

-Heavy bags have many different varieties and ways you can use them.
-Here are some of the more commonypes.
+Handing bags have many different varieties and ways you can use them.
+Here are some of the more common types.

 Traditional Heavy Bag